 We all have stories of people we know or have known who experienced separation from friends and family due to their beliefs. ...

-What did Jesus mean when He said the end time would be like the days of Noah?
-Did He mean that the last days would be violent and corrupt, or that the last days would come suddenly on an unsuspecting world?
-Amazingly, the waning years of this century fulfill both.
+When Jesus said the end time would be like the days of Noah, did He mean that the last days would be violent and corrupt, or that they would come suddenly?

 Enoch was translated that he should not see death.
 Elijah went up by a whirlwind into heaven.
-Yet the Bible reveals they are not in heaven today!
-Here's the astounding truth.
+Yet the Bible shows they are not in heaven now!
+Here is what happened.

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.